Welbeck

 Timothy N. Welbeck, Esq.

-Timothy Welbeck is the Director of Anti-Racism at Temple University.
-A Civil Rights Attorney by training, Timothy is a scholar of law, race, and cultural studies.
+Timothy Welbeck is a leader in the fight for justice and racial equity.
+Timothy presently serves as the founding Director of the Center for Anti-Racism at Temple University, where he has led the Center from its inception into becoming one of the leading institutions of its kind.
+A Civil Rights Attorney by training and practice, Timothy is a scholar of law, race, and cultural studies.
 He earned his J.D. from Villanova University Charles Widger School of Law and his B.A. from Morehouse College, where he graduated cum laude and was awarded the Corella and Bertrand Bonner Scholarship.

-As an attorney, Timothy has devoted the lion's share of his legal practice to protecting the legal rights of vulnerable individuals, and securing the the legal interests of small businesses and nonprofits.
+As an attorney, Timothy has long been and advocate for justice, using his legal expertise to defend society’s most vulnerable individuals, including survivors of human trafficking, survivors of police brutality, and the indigent.
+He has also provided crisis management and legal representation to churches and nonprofit organizations across the globe.
 Consequently, Timothy presently serves as the Civil Rights Attorney for the Philadelphia Chapter of Council on American-Islamic Relations (CAIR), where he defends the constitutionally protected civil rights and liberties of those who experience discrimination and harassment based on their faith, race, ethnicity, and/or national origin, particularly members of the Muslim community within Pennsylvania.